 Rick Baker filed for provisional patent protection in Australia for the original personalized audio-visual instructional system.

-The invention involved capturing movement or information, transmitting it to a computer system, comparing it with stored preferred information, and returning a personalized visual and audio presentation.
+The invention involved capturing movement or other information relating to a person, transmitting that information to a computer system, comparing it with stored preferred or expert information, and returning a personalized visual and audio instructional presentation.

 The first Australian patent was granted, marking an important step in protecting the original invention.